 Social and emotional learning activities

 Children of all ages can participate in SEL activities, and there are plenty of simple yet effective ways to incorporate them into your preschool lessons.
-Activities should focus on the skills that SEL is meant to teach—games that encourage self-reflection, emotional growth, and increased understanding.
-For instance, for the “Describe Me” game, ask a child to share about who they are.
-Remind them of things you’ve seen them do and make suggestions; for instance, they may be helpful, generous, or patient.
-This type of game will build a child’s confidence by illustrating their positive traits, helping them to build a good self-image.
+Activities can focus on the skills that SEL is meant to teach—games that encourage self-reflection, emotional growth, and increased understanding.

 For preschool-age children, social and emotional learning activities will look like play.
 This makes it easy to incorporate them into their day because it may even be games they already play.
 SEL activities for young children will often focus more on their interactions with others than on self-reflection.
 A few examples are:

-• Play take-turn games: This may be any variety of sports or ball games, but taking turns initiates an acknowledgement of the emotions of others
+- Turn-taking games: This may be any variety of sports or ball games, but taking turns initiates an acknowledgement of the emotions of others.